vegaprotocol/specs/protocol/0002-STTL-settlement.md

 ### When does a market settle at instrument expiry
 The expiry of a market happens when an oracle publishes data that meets the filter requirements as defined on the Product (see [Market Framework](./0001-MKTF-market_framework.md)).

 The [market lifecycle spec](./0043-MKTL-market_lifecycle.md) provides detail on all the potential paths of a market nearing expiry and should be consulted as the source of truth.

-The below example is illustrative of market for a cash settled future where default trading is continuous.
+# Acceptance Criteria

+## The typical "Happy Path" case
+- [ ] With a market configured to take an oracle termination time and settlement price and put into continuous trading mode.
+When there are traders with open positions on the market and the termination trigger from oracle is sent so the market is terminated.
+Send market settlement price and assert that it is no longer possible to trade on this market. (<a name="0002-STTL-001" href="#0002-STTL-001">0002-STTL-001</a>)

-### Example - a typical path of a cash settled futures market nearing expiry
+### Example 1 - A typical path of a cash settled futures market nearing expiry when market is trading in continuous session (<a name="0002-STTL-002" href="#0002-STTL-002">0002-STTL-002</a>)

 1. Market has a status of ACTIVE and is trading in default trading mode
 1. The product's [trading terminated trigger is hit](./0016-PFUT-product_builtin_future.md#41-termination-of-trading)